ClaraR93/Discover-South-Wales/README.md

 *The following suggestions were recommended when I submitted my site to peer code review on slack:*

 ### W3C Validator

+I used W3C HTML Validator on all pages created, and W3C CSS Validator on CSS content.

+### JSHint

+I used JShint on all javascript content.

 ### Solved Bugs